-By configuring scoring, you can filter through the millions of indicators it may have collected to focus on the 10% that really apply to your environment while still retaining all other indicators and context for threat research.
+ThreatQ's scoring algorithms calculate and assign scores to indicators as they are added to the system.
+By configuring scoring, you can filter through the millions of Indicators that may have been collected to focus on the percentage that applies to your organization.
+Scoring allows you to prioritize key indicators while still retaining all other indicators and context for threat research.